bmeviauac01/datadriven/docs/seminar/mssql/index.md

         It is recommended (though not required) to name the columns after `insert` to be unambiguous.
 No value was assigned to the ID column, as the definition of that column mandates that the database automatically assigns a new value upon insert.
 We can query this ID after the insert is completed.

 1. One of the categories has the wrong name.
-Let us change _Bicycles_ to _Tricycles_!
+Let us change _Tricycle_ to _Tricycles_!

     ??? example "Solution"
         ```sql
         update Category
-        set Name = 'Bicycles'
+        set Name = 'Tricycles'
-        where Name = 'Tricycles'
+        where Name = 'Tricycle'
         ```

 1. Which category contains the largest number of products?